yzmar4real/IntentNetworkAPI/README.md

 Python3.6 and above

+## Step 1 - Setting up the enivronment
+This can be done either by using the pre-setup docker image for PYATS or using your python environment.

-## Step 1 - Downloading - Option A Using a Docker Image
+### Option A - Using the Docker Image

 1. Download and setup docker suitable for your Operating System https://docs.docker.com/get-docker/